Dr. Gary A. Dill,

 He currently serves the institution as Campus Steward and has oversight of: capital projects, maintenance of facilities, landscaping and housekeeping.
 He also serves as an associate professor of business and teaches accounting, management, finance and marketing courses.

 Arnold holds a bachelor's degree in management and finance from Baylor University, a bachelor's degree in accounting from University of the Southwest, and a master's in business administration from University of Texas, Permian Basin.
-He is currently pursuing his Ph.D. in management from Colorado Technical University.
+He received his Ph.D. in management from Colorado Technical University.

 Arnold attended New Mexico Junior College before transferring to Baylor University and studying Management and Finance while attaining his bachelor's degree.
 He completed his master's in business administration at University of Texas of the Permian Basin.
 During his service to USW, he also completed a second bachelor's degree in accounting and is currently pursuing a doctorate in management from Colorado Technical University.